Brotherscodes/Bikesharing/README.md

 <p align=center>
 <img src=Images/trips_by_weekday.png><img src=Images/trips_by_weekday_2.png width=999>

 This data provides the information we need to answer our third question.
-Thursday is
+Thursday is the most popular day for bike rentals with a total of 353,508 rentals recorded.

 <br>